1blusoftwave/forceInstrumentedSamples/README.md

 Command-Query Responsibility Segregation, or CQRS, provides the ability to separate Queries from Commands responsibilities using SOLID Principles.
 Queries retrieve information from a sink (data store) for the user.
 While a Command performs a task, such as update a sink (data store).
 Commands mutate state, while a Query does not.
 Technically, a Command does not return a value; however, the example which follows will return status.
 Each provides a single responsibility (Single Responsibility principle in SOLID).

-Documentation can be found in the _docs_ directory and [CQRS](https://github.com/1blusoftwave/forceInstrumentedSamples/tree/main/docs/CQRS-Design.pdf)
+Documentation can be found in the _docs_ directory [CQRS Design](https://github.com/1blusoftwave/forceInstrumentedSamples/tree/main/docs/CQRS-Design.pdf)

 ## Caveat-Preemptor